 Social Media Guidance

-Following are some key communication design considerations on how to enhance customer service with members of the public on social media.
-Ensure that your activity on social media is in keeping with your organisation Social Media Guidelines or Policy.
+Some key communication design considerations on how to enhance customer service with members of the public on social media are provided below.
+Ensure that your organisational activity on social media is in keeping with the organisation's Social Media Guidelines or Policy.

-Make sure your content and tone suit your organisation and your members of the public.
+Make sure your content and tone are appropriate for your organisation and the audience.

-This allows members of the public using screen readers to know what to expect before it is read aloud.
+This informs members of the public using screen readers what to expect before it is read aloud.
 For example,

 - Videos: [VIDEO]